How These Non-Technical Founders Built Million-dollar Online Platforms. And You Can Too.

 Jessica Scorpio, co-founder of Getaround

 Getaround is a peer-to-peer car-sharing marketplace that lets drivers rent cars from car owners.
-Here’s a brief presentation she gave, where she talks about her startup journey:
+Here’s Jessica’s startup journey:

 How did she do it?